 … by showing personalized messages based on a website visitor’s behavior.

 In simpler terms, pop-ups help companies make connections that matter.
 All it has to do is show the right messages to the right people.
-We decided to show the Vee Gee refractometers on any page on Daigger’s site related to storage containers, period.
+We decided that Mr. Frosty would bring fun if it will be placed on any page on Daigger’s website related to storage containers, period.

 An email was written, designed, and sent out to Daigger's audience of about 40,000 people and saw a total open rate of 13.7% (5409 users), and a click rate of 2.1% (823 users).